 Savannah Seydel currently serves as the Vice President of Sustainability for Better Earth, a sustainable packaging solutions company, where she focuses on accelerating a plastic-free future through packaging innovation, education, and advocacy.
 Prior to Better Earth, she worked on sustainability strategy across sectors ranging from non-profits to private companies, film production studios, and city governments.
 Savannah holds a bachelors in Environmental Science and Creative Writing from Emory University and an MPA in Environmental Science and Policy from Columbia University’s Earth Institute and School of International and Public Affairs.

 Blake moved to Atlanta by way of Florida for University and quickly made it her forever home.
 Having lived in the Highlands, West Midtown, Emory, Southwest Atlanta, and now residing in Decatur, her love for Atlanta grows as she explores the diverse culture, art, and history of this city.
 Working in product management and experience strategy, she strives to aid the movement of beautifying the city and enhancing the human experience for all who call it home.

 Courtney is a Georgia native, born and raised.
 Graduate of Georgia Tech, Go Jackets!
 She currently works as a graphic designer for Newmark Multifamily Investment Sales where she enhances understanding through visual storytelling.
 She believes that investing in your community is the best way to provide a better future and strives to assist women in being their best self.
-Courtney resides in Marietta with her soon to be husband and their dog, Dakota.
+Courtney resides in Marietta with her husband and their dog, Dakota.